This article originally ran in 2018 and has been updated.

 Workers Compensation: If an employee is exposed to a traumatic event outside the normal scope of their workplace duties, they may be entitled to mental health services.

-No one knows what lies ahead in 2018, but taking a proactive strategy to build resilience will accelerate workplace healing should disaster strike.
-Employers Council exists to assist members with resources, training, and guidance to manage virtually every workplace challenge and for building organizational resilience.
-Call us today.
+Consistently building resilience and promoting employee wellness will accelerate workplace healing when disaster strikes.
+Employers Council exists to assist members with resources, training and guidance to manage virtually every workplace challenge – including those that may traumatize.
+Contact us for assistance.